-If you withdraw from classes or if a class gets canceled for lack of enrollment you may be required to pay back funds based on a reduced enrollment status, this is considered an OVERPAYMENT of federal funds.
+If you withdraw from classes or if a class gets cancelled for lack of enrollment, you may be required to pay back funds based on a reduced enrollment status.
+This is considered an OVERPAYMENT of federal funds.
 If funds are not paid back within 45 days, Alamo Colleges is required to report the overpayment to the US Department of Education and you will not be able to receive future aid until this overpayment is resolved.

 I owe money for dropping a class.
 Do I make the payment at the Financial Aid office?